olebole/irafdoc/doc/nttools.tupar.rst

   <dd>Apply the same set of instructions to all tables?
   This is only relevant when more than one table is being edited.
-  If 'same = no', instructions are processed separately for each table, with the <tt>"e"</tt> command used to end processing of a table and open the next table.
+  If 'same = no', instructions are processed separately for each table, with the <span style="font-family: monospace;">"e"</span> command used to end processing of a table and open the next table.
   If 'same = yes', the same instruction set is applied to all tables.
   These instructions will be read from STDIN (which may be redirected)